Prepare 4 round 10cm tart moulds

 To prepare lemon curd filling:

-- In a medium bowl, whisk the lemon juice, egg yolks and sugar until smooth.
+- In a medium bowl, whisk the lemon juice, the egg, egg yolks and sugar until smooth.
 Transfer the mixture to a heavy-based saucepan and cook over medium heat until the mixture begins to thicken, about 10 minutes.
 Beware not to let the mixture boil.

 - When the curd is thick enough to coat a wooden spoon, reduce the heat to low and continue cooking for 10 more minutes.
 Remove from the heat and stir in the butter, until melted.
 Strain the curd through a fine sieve into a medium bowl and stir in the lemon zest.